mcmatan/stackedit/README.md

 1. Changing the MD file is not an issue, it simply loads only once the “welcome file”.

-2. For checking left side validation, I found “checkContentChange” function at “cleditCore.js” file to be called on every change.
-And adding a functino call “checkForErrors()”, app will look for ranges on character “-“ and keep it at: ErrorIndexSvc.getInstance().errorsIndexes = indexes;
+2. For checking left side editor validation, I found “checkContentChange” function at “cleditCore.js” file to be called on every change.
+And by adding a function call “checkForErrors()”, app will check for ranges on character “-“ and keep it at: ErrorIndexSvc.getInstance().errorsIndexes = indexes;

-3. Displaying an error button on the left, at the error position, I have hacked “EditorNewDiscussionButton,” by creating equal number of div’s equal to the number of indexes with errors, and displaying an error button on the left.
+3. Displaying an error button on the left, at the error position, I hacked “EditorNewDiscussionButton,” by creating equal number of div’s equal to the number of indexes with errors, and displaying an error button on the left.

-4. Pressing the button will call the old “discussion” logic, I think the best option would be to open a pop up, there is a pop up that shows when user first enters the app:
+4. Pressing the button will call the old “discussion” logic, I think the best option would be to open a pop up, there is a pop up that shows when user first enters the app, search for the code:
 ``<tour v-if="!light && !layoutSettings.welcomeTourFinished"></tour>``
 It would probably be a good option to use it.

-To see the error buttons, simply run application.
-And whenever entering the charicate "-", a red alert button would apear of the left.
+To see the error buttons, simply run the application, and while entering the character "-", a red alert button would appear on the left.
+I think a good option would be to run your code there and make it return ranges of text contains errors, and explanations for each, save then, and access later when displayed.

 Sorry, could not help more, see you soon.